 Neema Begum, Research Associate, Centre on the Dynamics of Ethnicity, University of Manchester and writer at UK in a Changing Europe, assesses whether the European identity is an inclusive one, in which she critically analyses the EU institutions in light of the Black Lives Matter movement.
 Continue reading Is being European a white identity?
 Brussels needs deep reflection in the wake of the Black Lives Matter movement

 Dr Alfonso Del Percio, Associate Professor in Applied Linguistics, UCL Institute of Education, reflects on the experience of buying a used car, and theorises the intersection of language, migrant labour and inequality in times of COVID-19.
 Continue reading Freedom, Oppression, Sacrifice: Chronicles from the Italian Lockdown

 Very few British people know about restrictions on freedom of movement allowed under existing EU regulations.
 Yet when they learn about the EU’s “three-month rule”, two-thirds (64%) say it would provide “enough control” over EU immigration.
 And 67% say that they would support the introduction of ID cards if it meant the authorities could enforce restrictions applied in other EU countries.
-Tessa Buchanan (UCL), Lee de-Wit (University … Continue reading What policy do British voters want on EU immigration?
+Tessa Buchanan (UCL), Lee de-Wit (University of Cambridge) and Alan Renwick (UCL Constitution Unit) discuss the findings.
+Continue reading What policy do British voters want on EU immigration?
 Is there a hidden consensus?